Kevin Volland: Senior

-On 8 May 2014, Volland was called up to the German national team for the first time and made his debut in a friendly goalless draw against Poland five days later.
-He was also included in Germany's preliminary 30-man roster for the 2014 FIFA World Cup in Brazil, however did not make the final 23-man squad, who went on to win the tournament.
+On 8 May 2014, Volland was called up to the Germany national team for the first time and made his debut in a friendly goalless draw against Poland five days later.
+He was also included in Germany's preliminary 30-man roster for the 2014 FIFA World Cup in Brazil; however did not make the final 23-man squad, which went on to win the tournament.
 On 11 November 2016, Volland scored his first ever goal for Germany in an 8–0 2018 World Cup qualification win against San Marino.

 Following a prolific club season with Monaco, Volland was included in Germany's final 26-man squad for the UEFA Euro 2020 on 19 May 2021.

 Personal life

-Volland married long-term girlfriend Katja Fichtl in June 2017 and they celebrated the birth of their first child, a girl, in March 2018.
+Volland married long-term girlfriend Katja Fichtl in June 2017, and they celebrated the birth of their first child, a girl, in March 2018.